 Of course you would.
 Except, the caveat of taking these ‘pills’ is that you have to make a commitment to yourself to get your body moving frequently if not daily, with diligence, discipline, accuracy and focus.

 This list noted above are benefits of the ancient practices of Tai Chi and Qigong.
 Please note that ‘accuracy’ means you are moving with good posture, correct physical alignment, full diaphragm breathing and mind intent/focus.
 If you are waving your arms around following a DVD, this is probably more like line dancing NOT traditional Tai Chi or Qigong practice.
+Find out more about the meaning of qi gong.

 In our modern world it is easy to become passive regarding our health and wellbeing, looking outside of ourselves for a quick fix, tablet or cure.
 We are loosing the ability to listen to our bodies and take responsibility for our own health.
 Take a positive step today towards improved mind and body health; get moving, get focused and work towards maintaining your health, happiness and longevity.